International Whisky Competition

+The International Whisky Competition (IWC) is an international whisky-only tasting competition and awards program.
+The competition conducts double-blind, one-at-a-time tastings and awards a maximum of one Gold, Silver and Bronze medal per category.

 The International Whisky Competition is an event that takes place annually in Chicago in which whiskies are blind tasted and rated by a professional tasting panel.
 The results are used to produce tasting notes for an International Whisky Guide.

 History

 The International Whisky Competition was founded in 2009 by Sylvain Allard and Michael Petrucci.
 In 2016 the results began being used to produce an International Whisky Guide.

-Event

-There are up to 60 categories depending on the whisky type, with gold, silver, and bronze awards for each.
-Whiskies are sampled individually and judges are given 5 minutes to blind taste, judge, and score each whisky.

-A 100 point scoring system is used which was adapted from the wine industry.
-The rating system uses the following four criteria: